Donald Byrd: Early life and career

-He was the first person to let me be a permanent member of an internationally known band.
-He has always nurtured and encouraged young musicians.
-He's a born educator, it seems to be in his blood, and he really tried to encourage the development of creativity.

 Hancock also recalled that Byrd helped him in many other ways: he encouraged Hancock to make his debut album for Blue Note, connected him with Mongo Santamaria, who turned Hancock's tune "Watermelon Man" into a chart-topping hit, and that Byrd also later urged him to accept Miles Davis' offer to join his quintet.

 Hancock also credits Byrd with giving him one of the most important pieces of advice of his career – not to give away his publishing rights.
 When Blue Note offered Hancock the chance to record his first solo LP, label executives tried to convince him to relinquish his publishing in exchange for being able to record the album, but he stuck to Byrd's advice and refused, so the meeting came to an impasse.
 At this point, he stood up to leave and when it became clear that he was about to walk out, the executives relented and allowed him to retain his publishing.
 Thanks to Santamaria's subsequent hit cover version of "Watermelon Man", Hancock was soon receiving substantial royalties, and he used his first royalty check of $6,000 to buy his first car, a 1963 Shelby Cobra (also recommended by Byrd) which Hancock still owns, and which is now the oldest production Cobra still in its original owner's hands.

 In June 1964, Byrd played with Eric Dolphy in Paris only two weeks before Dolphy died from insulin shock.